-What Can a Handyman Do in Cedar Park, Texas?
+What Can a Handyman Do Without a License in Cedar Park, Texas?

 Texas does not issue a general “handyman” or “general contractor” license at the state level, so most basic repair/remodel handyman work in Cedar Park is legal without a state contractor license—but trade work (electrical, plumbing, HVAC, fire sprinklers, etc.) is licensed and enforced at the state level and typically cannot be performed without the appropriate license.
 Texas also has strong permit enforcement at the city level: even if you don’t need a state contractor license, Cedar Park permits may still be required for certain repairs/replacements (water heaters, structural changes, major electrical/plumbing alterations).
 There is no single statewide dollar-threshold handyman exemption; limits are defined by the scope of regulated trades and local permitting rules rather than a “jobs under $X” rule.